What’s better than a #1 organic position? Being in the Google Answer Box.

 What is the Google Answer Box?

-Marketing wise, The Answer Box is a bit of a mixed bag.
+Marketing wise, the Google Answer Box is a bit of a mixed bag.
 On the plus side, if you’re able to get your content into a featured snippet, you’ll leapfrog everyone in front of you and get your site right at the top of the SERP.
 There are some in the SEO community that think answering a searcher’s question right in the search results will keep them from visiting the web page.
 But the actual facts don’t bear that out.
 Pages that get picked for featured snippets have seen huge increases in both sessions and click through rate.

 So how do you get your content picked to be in the Answer Box?
 Here are four things you can do to improve your chances.